Merit Honours Badge System

 It is not expected that all children will receive a merit badge, but it is certainly within all children’s reach if they fully participate in school life and take the opportunities presented to them.

-The recording form needs to be filled in, and along with the twelve certificates need to be presented to the Principal for consideration for the child to receive the merit badge.
+The recording form needs to be filled in, and along with the twelve certificates needs to be presented to the classroom teacher first then to Mrs Masterson for consideration for the child to receive the merit badge.

 In rare cases (where a child’s behaviour or attitude has been an problem and a pattern has emerged) they may be asked to meet some negotiated criteria with one of the principals.